 “Wedding planners and venue coordinators are very different but have one thing in common, they are both valuable aspects of your wedding day!
 Venue coordinators are individuals who work for your venue.
 They know the venue like the back of their hand and can answer any venue-related questions you may have.
 They do not, however, handle anything unrelated to the venue (i.e. contacting other vendors, developing a wedding timeline, coordinating rehearsal, etc.).
 Wedding planners, on the other hand, do all of the above and more!
 They act as your liaison for everyone in your wedding, from vendors to family members.
-Couples often get the two mixed up, and that is entirely understandable.” -Melanie Eubanks, Lemon Drops
+Couples often get the two mixed up, and that is entirely understandable.” -Melanie Eubanks, owner, Lemon Drops

 “There is a huge difference between the two, hence the reason most venues require a wedding planner.
 In our case, we are an all-inclusive venue that handles furniture setup, room flips, breakdown, staffing, food, and beverage service.
 All of this is overseen by our events team and venue coordinators.
 While all of this is taking place, your wedding planner is ensuring the florist, DJ, photographer, etc. are on time, the decor is placed, hair and makeup are underway for the bride, groomsmen are in place, and most importantly, they are the one's sending you down the aisle.
 The venue coordinator and wedding planner come together to make the day perfect without skipping a detail, and truly, one job could not be done without the other.
-Both teams focus on you in a million different ways.” -Bri Haverhals, The Urban Stillhouse
+Both teams focus on you in a million different ways.” -Bri Haverhals, Senior Sales and Event Manager, The Urban Stillhouse

 “A wedding planner manages your full event through and through.
 We manage your budget, help with vendor selection, review all your contracts, create a detailed timeline, remain in contact with your full vendor team, and more.
 The venue coordinator's main focus is that the venue is prepped and ready on the day of the event.
 If any items are being used from the venue's inventory, they make sure their team knows what is being utilized and that it is in place the day of for the other vendors to come in and set the space.
-On top of inventory items, they help with anything related to food and beverage being provided through the venue.” -Jessica Ralph, Parties A' La Carte
+On top of inventory items, they help with anything related to food and beverage being provided through the venue.” -Jessica Ralph, owner, Parties A' La Carte